 The individual who is titling the vehicle must have a valid North Carolina driver license or ID.
+Some exceptions for non-N.C. residents apply, please see the "New & Non-N.C.
+Resident" section below.
 For new North Carolina residents, a valid out-of-state driver license and their North Carolina Temporary Driving Certificate

 For vehicles owned by more than one individual, all signatures on required documents must be notarized and accompanied by a black-and-white copy of the alternate owner's valid driver license or ID.